dcmoura/spyql/docs/queries.rst

 .. code-block:: sql

-    GROUP BY row.department
+    GROUP BY .department

 Group rows using a calculation:

 .. code-block:: sql

-    GROUP BY col1 % 0
+    GROUP BY col1 % 2